 The Computer You Need, Right-Sized for Your Problem, Rented by the Hour

 Now, these won’t be the largest systems demonstrated at SC17, where the biggest bragging rights are earned with high Linpack numbers driven by systems with millions of cores.
-But for enterprises struggling to accommodate Big Data analytics and modeling problems—and not the scientific Grand Challenges that capture headlines in the supercomputing world—a single system with 10, 20, 30, 40TB or more of memory solves a lot of problems.
+But for enterprises struggling to accommodate big data analytics and modeling problems - not the scientific Grand Challenges that capture headlines in the supercomputing world - a single system with 10, 20, 30, 40TB or more of memory solves a lot of problems.
 Literally.

-What’s particularly beneficial is that with TidalScale on Oracle Cloud Infrastructure, you'll be able to right-size the server to fit your workload.
+What's particularly beneficial is that with TidalScale on Oracle Cloud Infrastructure, you'll be able to right-size the server to fit your workload.
 Need 20TB?
 No problem.
-120 cores?
-You got it.
-6TB and 156 cores?
-It’s all yours.
-And best of all, you can rent it by the hour.
+It's all yours, and best of all, you can rent it by the hour.

 The Largest On-Demand, Shared-Memory Supercomputer in the World